shayandavoodii/CepstralCoefficients.jl/README.md

 ![img](https://github.com/shayandavoodii/CepstralCoefficients.jl/blob/main/assets/StockPrices.png)

 The results are not satisfactory, which is expected since the PAM clustering is inaccurate due to its random initialization.
 The random initialization may result in a nonoptimal solution.
 As seen in the figure above, the 'ABDE' and 'NVDA' series follow similar patterns but are in different clusters; this is surprising because the opposite was expected.
+Furthermore, the result of PAM clustering is not deterministic.
+Thus, the output may differ in each run, which is another drawback.